Picturehouse (company)

 Picturehouse is an American independent entertainment company owned by CEO Bob Berney and COO Jeanne R. Berney.
 Based in Los Angeles, the company specializes in film marketing and distribution, both in the U.S. and internationally.
-Its releases have included Metallica Through the Never, and Adam Wingard’s Sundance Film Festival selection The Guest, an Independent Spirit Award nominee starring Dan Stevens.
+Its releases have included La Vie en Rose (2007), which earned an Academy Award for Best Actress for Marion Cotillard, Metallica Through the Never (2013), and Adam Wingard's Sundance Film Festival selection The Guest (2014), an Independent Spirit Award nominee starring Dan Stevens.